 “Are you at least semi-aware enough to know what Beane was doing to draw the First’s attention?”
 Laura asks.

-“Hello!
+“Hello.
 I was in a sleeping tube, not under a rock.
 He was doing faster-than-light research.”

 The Edochians Forbade hyperspace research.
-With a capital F. That’s how we humans met them in the first place, after a failed experiment back in the 23rd century tore a hole in the fabric of the universe and sucked through an entire planet before the Edochians appeared and closed it.
-They whacked us on the nose and said, “No!”
-Then they made us sign the Hyperspace Treaty in 2640 at gunpoint and in exchange let us use their Gate network.
+With a capital F. That’s how we humans met them in the first place, after a failed experiment back in the 23rd Century tore a hole in the fabric of the Universe and sucked through an entire planet before the Edochians appeared and closed it.
+They whacked us on the nose and said, “No.” Then they made us sign the Hyperspace Treaty in 2640 at gunpoint and in exchange let us use their Gate network.
 But no more FTL attempts.
 Their First Consortium goons ran around enforcing the Treaty, regardless of pesky things like sovereign borders.
 They’d wipe out whole colonies if they thought there were FTL experiments going on.

-“You’re right, tube dweller,” Laura says with a smirk, “Beane was running secret research labs to create an FTL drive.
+“You’re right, tube dweller,” Laura says with a smirk.
+“Beane was running secret research labs to create an FTL drive.
 The Edochians caught wind of it, and when they realized he had actually achieved the technology safely, decided to wipe out the human race.”

 “Because clearly,” I say, “that’s the proven method of uninventing something.”